Neppington/Neppington.github.io/README.md

 # On Hosting your Resume on GitHub (and learning a bit of Technical Communication!)

 Are you looking for a **free, simple way** to host your resume online, and *be able to edit and update it on the fly*?
 This README tutorial will guide you through the process using the accessible tools of GitHub Pages, Markdown, and Jekyll!
-Along the way, you'll also gain some insight into the technical communication principles that influenced this tutorial: Andrew Etter's writings in his book *Modern Technical Writing: An introduction to Software Documentation*.
+Along the way, you'll also gain some insight into the technical communication principles that helped bring this project to life: Andrew Etter, in his book *Modern Technical Writing: An Introduction to Software Documentation*, outlines the methodologies that influenced the usage of these specific tools that you will use to host your resume!

+**Important note:** this README tutorial will be taught using the ***GitHub's browser client.*** This tutorial will **not** cover the console client or the desktop client variants of GitHub.

 ## Table of Contents
 * [Prerequisites](#prerequisites)